Enhanced Payment Links on WhatsApp

 When to consider another flavour instead?

-- You need rich multi-line-item orders and real-time order status purely in chat (for example food delivery) → PG Deep Integration is usually more appropriate.
+You need rich multi-line-item orders and real-time order status purely in chat (for example food delivery or quick commerce) → PG Deep Integration (P2M) is usually required.
+See Integrate WhatsApp Payments.